Skip to main content

 Below are some common CO-poisoning symptoms:

-Extreme sleepiness, possibly to the point that you lose consciousness
+• Extreme sleepiness, possibly to the point of loss of consciousness

 How carbon monoxide detectors work